Feb 012023

 Input voltage levels

-• In TTL technology, a low level is usually specified at 0.8 V and a high level at 2 V.
+• In TTL technology, a low level is typically specified at 0.8 V and a high level at 2 V.

-As the energy of our audible test probe is obtained from the circuit under test, the ground clip is connected to the circuit ground and the positive clip is connected to the positive of the circuit.
-If the probe is not being used, no sound will be heard from the speaker.
+Because our Acoustic Logic Probe is powered by the circuit under test, the ground clip is connected to the circuit ground and the positive clip is connected to the positive of the circuit.
+When the probe is not in use, no sound is heard from the speaker.

-If the probe senses a train of pulses, it will cause an audible signal of approximately 10khz.
+• When the probe detects a pulse train, it produces an audible signal of approximately 10kHz.

 LM339 Voltage comparator Pinout